 - Cream the butter and sugar together until light and fluffy.
 Mix in the flour and salt until just combined.
 Press it into the bottom of your prepared pan.
 Chill for 20 minutes, then bake for 12 minutes, just until it starts to turn the faintest golden.
 Set aside to cool.

-- Put the filling ingredients in a saucepan and bring to a boil, stirring to dissolve the sugar and cornstarch.
+- Meanwhile put the filling ingredients in a saucepan and bring to a boil, stirring to dissolve the sugar and cornstarch.
 Turn down the heat and continue to boil for about 15 minutes, or until the blueberries have released their juice and the mixture has thickened a bit.
 Set aside to cool.